-Subpoenas that are university related are to be served or sent certified mail to Records of Custodian, University of Central Florida, General Counsel’s Office, MH 360, 4000 Central Florida Blvd., Orlando, FL 32816.
+Subpoenas that are university related are to be served or sent certified mail to Custodian of Records, University of Central Florida, General Counsel’s Office, MH 360, 4365 Andromeda Loop N, Orlando, FL 32816.

 Out of state subpoenas are not enforceable in Florida and would need to be served in our jurisdiction in order to satisfy the federal law requirement.

 Subpoenas involving HR matters are to be served, faxed, or mailed to our HR Department.
 Please refer to http://www.hr.ucf.edu.

 The General Counsel’s Office does not accept subpoenas that are of personal nature.
 Subpoenas for records of an individual will need to be served and signed by the actual individual in which the subpoena addresses.